jjj4671/APIProject/README.md

 IMPORTANT To view the readme with proper spacing, please click on it in the code and then read it through the source blob option or raw.

 REQUIREMENTS Everything seems to be fine on the code end however I am getting a recurring fatal error on my Mac when running the api for a login on my keychain that doesn't exist!
-I do not have another pc unfortunately and I'm unsure what to do aboutt this : (
+I do not have another pc unfortunately and I'm unsure what to do about this : (

 PURPOSE OF THIS API To track statistics of teams and players in La Liga for the 2023 season and find out information about each table!